Here are just a few of the companies we’ve worked with:

 Whether you’re looking for a charter bus in Ft Myers for a local shuttle service, a wedding, corporate travel, or need long distance arrangements, our reservation agents are available 24/7 to accommodate your every need.
 Contact GOGO Charters at (239) 243-0388 for more information about how we can assist you.

 Florida has a special place in the traveling mind, with its legendary weather, prominent geography and renowned historical sites -- in other words, there's more to it than Miami, the glittering cultural capital with a worldwide reputation.
 Just 160 miles northwest lies Fort Myers, whose activities make it a pearl of the state's West Coast.
 GOGO Charters is the charter bus service to call when the sun and fun urge hits.
-We serve more than 200 locations in America and know all of them -- including Fort Myers -- as well as we know the industry.
-Call 1-855-826-6770 24/7, and you're on your way!
+We serve more than 300 cities in America, accessing top-quality motorcoaches fitted with amenities such as WiFi, flat-screen TVs, luggage bays, lavatories, and more.

 Sights And Sounds of the City